 All vehicles in any PPPRS event must be controlled and steered by one human driver seated in the vehicle.
 Again: no remotely controlled vehicles are allowed in PPPRS events.
 This is pretty much the first loop hole every single person tries to pass by me every single year.
 No. You are not the first person to think of this.
 Try harder.
 For the last time, you can’t “drive it from the pits” and put “my five year old son” in the car.
 I don’t care how little you value your offspring.
 Get more creative than that.
 Drivers must be at least 16 years of age and have a valid drivers license.
 If under the age of 18, the driver must have signed release from a parent or guardian who is totally aware of how unsafe all of this can be.

 All teams are permitted to use third party wheels and hubs for their PPPRS vehicle.
 Vehicles must be constructed with a minimum of three functional wheels that remain in constant contact with the ground under normal operation.
 Wheels are not permitted to be inline (so no motorcycles).
 PPPRS restricts the use of slick tires and any other performance racing tread.
+PPPRS restricts the use of caster wheels in any drive sense of the vehicle; these are not shopping carts.
 Performance go-kart wheels are absolutely prohibited from use on vehicles.
 If during pre-race inspection a PPPRS official determines the wheel modifications to be potentially harmful to drivers, the team will be asked to remove the modifications or risk disqualification (see Section 2.C, Vehicle Decoration Limitations).
 There are no limitations as to how the wheels can be modified to connect the chassis (internally or externally) as long as power to the ground is derived from these wheels and hubs.
 If you are paying attention, this also indirectly means no jet propulsion, so don’t even ask.

 The PPPRS permits use of the following chemistries: